The Benefits To Employers For Joining Employer Filed Claims (EFC)

 Under Employer Filed Claims, employers submit claims on behalf of all laid-off workers.
 The employee information will be transmitted by the Internet technology known as File Transfer Protocol or FTP.

-If you are an employer interested in this program, please click hereto contact the Employer Filed Claims unit.
-To view a monthly record of new and additional claims that have been filed through EFC since July of 2005 click here.
+If you are an employer interested in this program, please click here to contact the Employer Filed Claims unit.
+They can provide the file specifications and review the EFC process with you.

 *The Unemployment Insurance Agency Administrative Rule 421.210, which was amended in April 2002, states "that in the case of an employer whose workers have filed either 1,000 or more new claims or additional claims, or both, in each of the previous 3 calendar years, the employer shall file claims on behalf of the workers, in a manner prescribed by the agency."